Royal Canberra Hospital: Growth years 1948–1980s

 Leader of the Australian Greens Dr. Bob Brown was a resident at the Royal Canberra Hospital and has stated that one of his early and formative experiences in civil disobedience was watching how the senior medical staff at RCH consistently found healthy young men who didn't wish to fight, completely unfit on medical grounds for conscription into the Australian Army for the Vietnam War.
 Dr Bob Brown was also the founding president of the RASCALS (Residents And Sisters Club for Activities in Leisuretime) lodge established at Jindabyne primarily to allow doctors and nurses from RCH to access skiing activities.

 Lake Burley Griffin.
 Royal Canberra Hospital site to left.

-The Rowing Club at RCH was coordinated by Ken Hopkinson, he managing to get RMOs and registrars on the mist-clad water at 6 am three mornings a week and organising related fundraising.
-Such activities, the view of Lake Burley Griffin, its tree-clad shores and islands on three sides, created a powerful sense of tranquility and goodwill in the atmosphere at RCH.
+The rowing club at RCH was coordinated by Ken Hopkinson, who managed to get RMOs and registrars on the water at 6 am three mornings a week and organised related fundraising.
+The view of Lake Burley Griffin, its tree-clad shores and islands on three sides, is cited as creating a sense of tranquillity and goodwill in the atmosphere at RCH.

 Walter Burley Griffin planned that Canberra's hospital be located near its university.
 This plan took shape with the establishment of the Australian National University and John Curtin School of Medical Research (1947).
 Its links with the RCH became more evident when the Department of Clinical Science was established in 1966 as part of the school but was located at the hospital.
 A mosaic entitled Metropolis on the wall at the entrance to the tower block commemorated the opening.
 In the years 1966–1968 Annual Reports list 425 contributions to medical and scientific literature, more than half the publications resulting from work carried out in RCH.
 Prof. Malcolm Whyte records that: "These can be roughly categorised as 98 relating to the metabolism of lipids and carbohydrates and associated diseases, 92 to intestinal diseases and related inflammatory and immunological processes...65 to thrombosis production and dissolution and platelet functions, 62 to malignant hyperpyrexia...More than half of the publications resulted from work carried out in the hospital on the peninsula."
 Prof. Whyte records that Michael Denborough's research unit on malignant hyperpyrexia remained on the 5th floor of the main block of RCH "until its dying days."